History of the Lutheran Church of Australia

 The history of the Lutheran Church of Australia is the sequence of events related to divisions, mergers and affiliations of Lutheran church organisations from the time Lutheranism first arrived in Australia, to the time of unification of the two main synods in 1966.

 First Lutheran body in Australia (Kavel-Fritzsche Synod)

-The first Lutherans to come to Australia in any significant number were immigrants from Prussia, who arrived in 1838 with Pastor August Kavel.
-This period in Prussia was marked by a persecution of Old Lutherans who refused to use join the Prussian Union under King Frederick Wilhelm III.
-On 23 and 24 May 1839, Kavel convened a meeting of the elders of the three Prussian settlements at Klemzig, Hahndorf, and Glen Osmond.
-At this meeting, the constitution of the new Australian Lutheran synod was adopted.
+The first Lutherans to come to Australia in any significant number were Old Lutherans who refused to join the Prussian Union under King Frederick Wilhelm III and, sponsored by George Fife Angas, arrived in South Australia in 1838 with Pastor August Kavel and settled in Klemzig and Hahndorf.
+On 23 and 24 May 1839, Kavel convened a meeting of church elders under a great gum tree (Note: Perhaps "The Big Tree" which stood for a hundred years at the intersection of four roads: Glen Osmond Road, Cross Road, Mount Barker Road (later South Eastern Freeway), and Portrush Road.) at Glen Osmond and adopted the constitution of the new Australian Lutheran synod.

-In 1841, a second wave of Prussian immigrants started. with the arrival of Pastor Gotthard Fritzsche.
+In 1841, a second wave of Prussian immigrants arrived with Pastor Gotthard Fritzsche.
 They settled in Lobethal and Bethanien.